TACC-Cloud/agave-docs/docs/agave/guides/systems/systems-execution.rst

            <tr>
                <td>scratchDir</td>
                <td>string</td>
                <td>Path to use for a job scratch directory.
-This value is the first choice for creating a job`s working directory at runtime.
+This value is the first choice for creating a job's working directory at runtime.
 The path will be resolved relative to the <code>rootDir</code> value in the storage config if it begins with a "/", and relative to the system <code>homeDir</code> otherwise.</td>
            </tr>
            <tr>
                <td>site</td>